connectedhealthcities/connectedhealthcities/north-west-coast/building-capacity-phds/spatop-temporal-modelling-of-incidence-in-copd-emergency-admissions-in-an-area-of-northwest-england-from-2012-to-2018.md

 COPD is the second most common cause (after a heart attack) of admission to a medical ward in the UK - ie. it’s a huge cost burden and there is a belief that many cases could be prevented, hence the interest in predictions.

 In this study, we pursue two objectives:

--1) to assess the relative contribution of socio-economic and environmental variables for forecasting COPD emergency admissions
+1. To assess the relative contribution of socio-economic and environmental variables for forecasting COPD emergency admissions

--2) to develop a reliable early warning system that triggers an alarm whenever COPD emergency admissions signal the likely exceedance of predefined incidence thresholds
+2. To develop a reliable early warning system that triggers an alarm whenever COPD emergency admissions signal the likely exceedance of predefined incidence thresholds

 We developed a predictive model using a class of generalised linear mixed model.
 We selected the best predictors using the root mean square error (RMSE).
 We developed an early warning system based on exceedance probabilities.